FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Roughness.rst

 .. image:: ../../img/Sample-Roughness-Data/img2.png

-The plugin has 4 methods for calculating roughness.
+The Plugin has 4 methods for calculating roughness.
 Use the Sampling Manning’s tool to access the calculator.

 1. Click the *Sample Manning’s icon*